Adams County Deputy Elijah Roman Rescues Woman From Burning Mobile Home: 'It’s What We Sign Up For'

 He hopes this situation shows that people in law enforcement answer the call of duty no matter what.

-“It does feel good to know there is a good story out there,” he said.MORE: New Chapter Begins At CU Boulder As In-Person Learning Resumes
+“It does feel good to know there is a good story out there,” he said.MORE: Aurora Doctor Hands Out Flyers Notifying Residents In 80010 Zip Code His Facility Has The COVID Vaccine

 The Adams County Fire Department is investigating the cause of the fire.
 At least three mobile homes are a total loss, and several people have been displaced due to the fire.
 Several people were also treated for smoke inhalation, but they are expected to be okay.